timmseth/gmdb-static/README.md

 - By default the config is mapped to localhost/gmdb so a folder of "gmdb" is ideal for quickstart.

 ## Required Configuration
-In the /includes/config.php file $siteAbsolutePath needs to be set to your website absolute path like so:
+In the /includes/config.php file $siteAbsolutePath needs to be set to the absolute path of the installation directory like so:

 ```
 $siteAbsolutePath='http://localhost/gmdb' 	//(localhost Non-SSL)